openmobilityfoundation/mobility-data-specification/agency/README.md

 ## Vehicles - Telemetry

 The vehicle `/telemetry` endpoint allows a Provider to send vehicle telemetry data in a batch for any number of vehicles in the fleet.
-Telemetry data will be reported to the API every 5 seconds for each vehicle in motion.

 Endpoint: `/vehicles/telemetry`
 Method: `POST`